 - Supporters have not been able to select ‘self’ in the dropdown menu.
 Is there a glitch in the system?

-- Will vaccination records and other medical documentation need to be submitted to USCIS once in the United States?
+- Do beneficiaries need to submit vaccination records and other medical documentation to USCIS once they arrive in the United States?

 Beneficiaries must complete the required vaccination attestations but will not need to upload documentation.

 - Do they have to use USCIS-designated civil surgeons, or can they use any doctor?